i4Ds/Karabo-Pipeline/README.md

 Installation
 ------------

-The software can be installed on Linux, Windows or Windows WSL.
+The software can be installed & used on Linux or Windows WSL.

 Please see our [documentation](https://i4ds.github.io/Karabo-Pipeline/installation_user.html) for the full installation instructions.

-We also offer a [Docker](https://i4ds.github.io/Karabo-Pipeline/container.html) version.
+We also offer [Docker](https://i4ds.github.io/Karabo-Pipeline/container.html) images.

 Contribute to Karabo
 ---------------------